 - Don't Create Impossible Situations.
 Don't get trapped into doing too much.
 Don't try to work full time and take a full load.
 Don't take too many lab classes.
-Use time to create success, not failure.
+Use the time to create success, not failure.
 Be realistic about school.
-For most classes, plan to study 2 hours for every 1 hour of class.
-Make time your friend not your enemy.
+For most courses, plan to study 2 hours for every 1 hour of class.
+Make time your friend, not your enemy.
 Identify your first priority classes and do whatever it takes to succeed.
 Drop second priority classes or reduce work hours if necessary.

 - Define Your Priorities Using the 3-List Method.
-All time management begins with planning.
+All-time management begins with planning.
 Use lists to set priorities, plan activities and measure progress.
 One approach is the 3-list method.

 List #1 - The weekly calendar.

 Create a weekly calendar.
 Make it your basic time budgeting guide.
 List your courses, work, study time, recreation, meals, TV, relaxation, etc. Plan to study first priority classes when you work best.
-Be flexible, adapt your schedule to changing needs.
+Be flexible, and adapt your schedule to changing needs.
 Keep your schedule handy and refer to it often.
 If it doesn't work, change it.